Don't Worry Darling: Critics mixed as Olivia Wilde film with Harry Styles premieres

 Last month Wilde described this moment as "vicious".

+Deadline reported in April that Sudeikis' spokesperson said he "had no prior knowledge of the time or place that the envelope would have been delivered... and he would never condone her being served in such an inappropriate manner".

-She said at the press conference: "We want women to feel they are being heard and to feel inspired by... the kind of revolutionary who's willing to sacrifice everything to do what's right.
+Wilde said at her film's press conference: "We want women to feel they are being heard and to feel inspired by... the kind of revolutionary who's willing to sacrifice everything to do what's right.

 "Those are the superheroes I want to see at this time."